streamsets/streamsetsday/README.md

 <p align="center"><img src="images/image4.png" /></p>

+## Step 2 - Create the Docker network

+Open a command prompt and change directory into the streamsets-days folder.
+Then execute the following command:

+    docker network create --attachable ssdays

+This will create a docker network.
+Containers attached to this network will be accessible to each other by service name.  (i.e. "ping sqlserver" will work inside a container)

-## Step 2 - Starting the environment
+## Step 3 - Starting the lab services

 Open a command prompt and change directory into the streamsets-days folder.
 Then execute the following command: